Centralized Authentication

 • Using SSO login: Click the bottom SSO button for the organization.

-Centralized authentication migration
+Centralized Authentication migration

 Once all users in the instance accept the invitation and your organization fully utilizes Centralized Authentication, the user login process will be as follows: